pokanop/nostromo/README.md

 ```
 Re-source your `.bashrc` / `.zshrc` and just like that you can run `foo` like any other alias.

+#### Interactive Mode
-You can now add commands and substitutions **interactively** by using just `nostromo add` without any arguments.
+You can also add commands and substitutions **interactively** by using just `nostromo add` without any arguments.
 This command will walk through prompts to guide adding new commands easily.

 #### Keypaths
 nostromo uses the concept of keypaths to simplify building commands and accessing the command tree.
 A keypath is simply a `.` delimited string that represents the path to the command.